SKZBadHabit/MMDactyl/README.md

 Stay tuned as MMDactyl evolves into a pinnacle of ergonomic design, technological innovation, and user-centric functionality.

+## Bugfix

+**3.13**:

+- with Version 3.13 comes the first bugfix and not only feature update.
+When NTP not reaching the keyboard got stuck until it reached the timeout -- fixed now it only gets it time from the ntp when initializing and then it counts itself so no delay from internet needed

 ## Preview of my actual keyboard layot:

 ### Layer 1

 ![MMDactyl Keyboard](hardware/mmdactyl_rp2040_layer1.png)

 ### Layer 2